 - Vegan lasagna

 - Vegan Carbonara

 - 3 tablespoon olive oil (can sub for vegetable stock)

 - 4 cloves garlic, minced

 - 28 oz can whole San Marzano tomatoes

-- 1/2 cup coconut cream (see post for substitutions if allergic like vegan yogurt)
+- ½ cup coconut cream (this is the thick cream on top of canned coconut milk – see post for substitutions if allergic like vegan yogurt)